-Loosen the balance-wheel by means of the stop-motion (see page 6), and press back the bobbin-winder until the balance-wheel bears upon the rubber on the pulley with sufficient pressure to drive the winder.
-Place the bobbin in the bobbin-winder, and the spool of thread on the spool-pin of the machine.
-Draw the thread into the eyelet in the face-plate as in sewing, thence into the eyelets in the thread-guide of the winder, first at the lower end, and then at the top, secure the free end of the thread by placing it between the head of the bobbin and the cup at the end of the bobbin-winder spindle, and operate the treadle the same as in sewing.
+27 K.-Loosen the balance-wheel and draw forward the bobbin-winder pulley until the belt bears against it with sufficient pressure to drive the winder.

+Then place the bobbin in the bobbin-winder, and the spool of thread on the spool-pin of the machine.
+Draw the thread into the cyclet in the faceplate as in sewing, thence into the cyclets in the thread-guide of the winder, first at the lower end, and then at the top, secure the free end of the thread by placing it between the head of the bobbin and the cup at the end of the bobbin-winder spindle, and operate the treadle the same as in sewing.